QGIS Python Version Compatibility Guide

 subprocess.check_call([sys.executable, "-m", "pip", "install", "requests"])

-1. Windows: Always run external scripts via python-qgis.bat (located in the QGIS install folder).
+1. Windows: Always run external scripts via python-qgis.bat or python-qgis-ltr.bat (located in the QGIS bin folder).
 This launcher sets PYTHONHOME, PYTHONPATH, and QT_PLUGIN_PATH automatically.

 Recover from ABI Mismatches